Scale invariance vs conformal invariance: Other dimensions or less symmetry

 In section \ref{amax}, we briefly discussed the relation between the problem of finding the superconformal $\mathcal{R}$-symmetry in superconformal field theories and the $a$-theorem via the $a$-maximization principle.
 A similar question arises in the other dimensions.
-In $d=2$, we can apply the completely similar argument: in order to determine the superconformal $\mathcal{R}$-symmetry, we can maximize the trial $c$-function \cite{Benini:2012cz}, and it gives a new perspective of the $c$-theorem in supersymmetric field theories in $d=2$.
-What about the situation in $d=3$, where we have no Weyl anomaly?
+In $d=2$ dimension, we can apply the completely similar argument: in order to determine the superconformal $\mathcal{R}$-symmetry, we can maximize the trial $c$-function \cite{Benini:2012cz}, and it gives a new perspective of the $c$-theorem in supersymmetric field theories in $d=2$ dimension.
+What about the situation in $d=3$ dimension, where we have no Weyl anomaly constructed out of the background metric?

 The question was answered in the paper \cite{Jafferis:2010un} by Jafferis.
-He proposed that in order to determine the superconformal $\mathcal{R}$-symmetry of $\mathcal{N}=2$ superconformal field theories in $d=3$, we can minimize the (real part of the) supersymmetric free energy on $\mathbb{S}^3$ (hence it is known as $F$-theorem, $F$ referring to the free energy).
-Due to a subtle anomaly in the contact terms in $\mathcal{N}=2$ superconformal field theories in $d=3$, the partition function acquires a non-trivial phase \cite{Closset:2012vp}, but the phase is irrelevant for the discussion here.
+He proposed that in order to determine the superconformal $\mathcal{R}$-symmetry of $\mathcal{N}=2$ superconformal field theories in $d=3$ dimension, we can minimize the (real part of the) supersymmetric free energy on $\mathbb{S}^3$ (hence it is known as $F$-theorem, $F$ referring to the free energy).
+Due to a subtle anomaly in the contact terms in $\mathcal{N}=2$ superconformal field theories in $d=3$ dimension, the partition function acquires a non-trivial phase \cite{Closset:2012vp}, but the phase is irrelevant for the discussion here.
 The derivation is based on the supersymmetric localization technique to compute the partition function and the holomorphic dependence on the real mass parameters of the $\mathcal{N}=2$ supersymmetric field theories.
 We refer to \cite{Jafferis:2010un} for the discussions.